scipy-conference/scipy_proceedings/papers/shujie_fan/pmda.rst

    **A** and **D**: Maximum waiting time for the task to be executed by the Dask scheduler.
    **B** and **E**: Maximum total compute time per task.
    **C** and **F**: Maximum total read I/O time per task.
+   Points represent the mean over five repeats with the standard deviation shown as error bars.
    :label:`fig:rdf-wait-comp-io`

 In summary, the performance increase for a compute-intensive task such as RDF was sizable and, although not extremely efficient, was large enough (about 30-40) to justify the use of about 100 cores on a HPC supercomputer.
-Because scaling seemed mostly limited by constant costs such as the scheduling wait time, processing longer trajectories should improve the performance.
+Because scaling seemed mostly limited by constant costs such as the scheduling wait time, processing longer trajectories, for which more work has to be done in the parallelizable compute and read I/O steps, should improve the scaling behavior :cite:`Gustafson:1988aa`.